 - Garnish.
 Sprinkle the dish with fresh parsley and red pepper flakes before serving.

 - Change up the chicken.
-Use boneless skinless chicken thighs instead of chicken breasts for a juicier dish.
+If you don't want to use chicken breasts, there are plenty of chicken substitutes for this BWW pasta.
+Use boneless, skinless chicken thighs instead of chicken breasts for a juicier dish.

 - Switch up the sauce.
 Substitute store-bought Alfredo sauce for the Parmesan garlic sauce for a different twist on the recipe.

 - Add some veggies.
-Add fresh spinach or bell peppers for added color and nutrients.
+Add fresh spinach, mushrooms, broccoli, onions, or bell peppers for added color and flavor.

 Frequently Asked Questions